 6.3.2.2.6 Mapping of Overlaid CDMA sub channels

-In case overlaid CDMA is used, see 3GPP TS 43.064 [6], up to four MS can be multiplexed on the same physical resource, simultaneously transmitting, using different orthogonal codes assigned by the network if four PDCHs are assigned for EC operation, see 3GPP 44.018 [10] and 3GPP TS 44.060 [11].
+In case overlaid CDMA is used on dedicated channels (EC-PDTCH and EC-PACCH), see 3GPP TS 43.064 [6], up to four MS can be multiplexed on the same physical resource, simultaneously transmitting, using different orthogonal codes assigned by the network if four PDCHs are assigned for EC operation, see 3GPP 44.018 [10] and 3GPP TS 44.060 [11].
 Else if two PDCHs are assigned for EC operation, two MS can be multiplexed on the same physical resource.
-The codes are applied per burst over the assigned PDCHs for EC-PDTCH and EC-PACCH in each TDMA frame from the lowest to the highest numbered assigned TN, according to Table 6.3-2 , and are only applied in case blind physical layer transmissions are used (i.e. for CC2, CC3 and CC4).
+The codes are applied per burst over the assigned PDCHs for EC-PDTCH and EC-PACCH in each TDMA frame from the lowest to the highest numbered assigned TN, according to Table 6.3-3, and are only applied in case blind physical layer transmissions are used (i.e. for CC2, CC3 and CC4).
 The code value is either 0 or 1.
 In case 0 is used, the burst is transmitted as if no code was applied.
 In case 1 is used, the whole burst is shifted in phase by radians, see 3GPP TS 45.004 [14].
 Since the code is applied over the blind physical layer transmissions within the TDMA frame, and CC2, CC3, CC4 all map to four or two PDCHs in a TDMA frame, there is no restriction on the pairing of MS on the same physical resources, of different Coverage Classes, as long as blind physical layer transmissions are used (CC2, CC3 and CC4) and the same number of PDCHs (i.e. four or two) are assigned for these MS assigned on those resources.
 Overlaid CDMA is only applied for transmissions on the uplink, i.e. for EC-PACCH/U and EC-PDTCH/U.

+Overlaid CDMA is also specified for EC-RACH for blind physical layer transmissions in CC5 using the 2 TS EC-RACH format by transmitting therein the Segmented Access burst, see sub-clause 5.2.10.
+In this case the first burst (burst with equal size to the active part of the normal burst) and the second burst (burst with equal size to the active part of the access burst) are transmitted using the code sequence '01' according to Table 6.3-2.

+NOTE: This enables the network to segregate transmissions in CC4, using the 2 TS EC-RACH format without phase shift, from transmissions in CC5, since both transmissions use the same synchronization sequence TS7, see sub-clause 5.2.7.